Plymouth Citybus: Go Cornwall Bus

-In more recent years, Citybus launched a range of services known as the Flash, with the colour of the livery preceding Flash, with Red, Blue, Green, Yellow and Orange.
-The RedFlash being the 21/A service between Barne Barton and Chaddlewood, BlueFlash being a number of services in the city of Plymouth, such as the 42/A/B/C between the City Centre and Woolwell, Derriford Hospital and Tamerton Foliot, as well as the 11 between Plymouth and Bodmin, in Cornwall.
+In more recent years, Plymouth Citybus launched a range of services known as the Flash, with the colour of the livery preceding Flash, with Red, Blue, Green, Yellow and Orange.
+The Red Flash being the 21/21A service between Barne Barton and Chaddlewood, BlueFlash being varying guises of the 42's services to Tamerton Foliot, Derriford, Woolwell & Tavistock using both Alexander Dennis Enviro400 & Wright Eclipse vehicles, then the 11 between Plymouth and Bodmin, in Cornwall, repurposing the Wright Eclipse single-decks.
 GreenFlash was the name given to the commuter services 8/9 and 23/24 between the City Centre and Efford and Mount Gould, as well as the 5/A/B/C serving Plymstock.
-YellowFlash buses were commonly Volvo B7TLs running the 50/A/51 services that loop around the City in clockwise and anticlockwise directions, serving the City Centre, Plymouth railway station, Camels Head, Derriford Hospital, Estover and Marsh Mills.
-Finally the most recent addition, the OrangeFlash, was the service 43 between the City Centre and Ernesettle, with the buses running the route being MAN EcoCity Gas Buses.
+YellowFlash buses were commonly Enviro400s running the 50/A/51 services that loop around the City in clockwise and anticlockwise directions, serving the City Centre, Plymouth railway station, Camels Head, Derriford Hospital, Estover and Marsh Mills.
+The final addition, the OrangeFlash, was service 43 between the City Centre and Ernesettle, with the buses running the route being CNG fuelled MAN EcoCitys transferred from Anglianbus.

-'Flash' branding has now been withdrawn in favour of the default Plymouth Citybus brand.
+'Flash' branding was withdrawn in favour of the default Plymouth Citybus brand.
+Branding for Red Flash 21/21A was replaced by a new 'SPARK' brand with the delivery of Alexander Dennis Enviro400 Citys in 2017.

 Fleet

 The first buses delivered in 1920 were twenty 31-seat Straker-Squire vehicles with solid tyres.

 By 1927 the fleet included Burford, Shelvoke and Drewry, Guy and AEC models and totalled 57 buses; The tram replacement scheme of 1930 saw the introduction of double-deck buses, initially Leyland TD1s. by 1929 it had expanded to 83.
 As well as more Leylands, some Dennis Lancet buses were brought for later route conversions.
 In 1935 the city's first diesel-engined double-deck buses were delivered (more Leylands); some as tram replacements and others so that older single-deck buses could be replaced.
 During the war a mixture of buses were acquired as few new buses were being built.
 Further Leyland Titan PD1 buses were delivered once production resumed after the war, but the spread of suburbs onto the hilly hinterland saw more powerful Leyland PD2s entering service from 1948.

 Leyland Atlanteans were introduced from 1960.
 These had rear-engines and front entrances which eventually paved the way to conversion to one man operation from 1968.
 Single-deck buses reappeared in the fleet in 1975 in the shape of Leyland Nationals.
-In October 1986 85 Renault/Dodge S56A minibuses was introduced, which represented 70% of the Citybus fleet at the time.
+In October 1986, 85 Renault/Dodge S56A minibuses was introduced, which represented 70% of the Citybus fleet at the time.
 These allowed narrow housing estate roads to be served and service frequencies to be increased on existing routes.
 They were replaced by Mercedes-Benz 709D minibuses.
 Mid-size single deck buses replaced most double-deck vehicles on busier routes to give high service frequencies, principally Dennis Darts.

+As of October 2025, the fleet consists of 344 buses and coaches, which include: